Kong/kongponents/docs/components/datetimepicker.md

 ## Theming

-The DateTimePicker will expand to fit the width of its parent container.
+The DateTime Picker will expand to fit the width of its parent container.
 To customize its width, add a class or width attribute to the wrapping component.

 </div>